Near Atlanta in Clayton County, Georgia — The American South (South Atlantic)

 Erected 1956 by Georgia Historical Commission.
 (Marker Number 031-7B.)

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Thames House (approx. 0.6 miles away); Site: The Mann House (approx. 1˝ miles away); Baird’s Div., 14th A.C. (approx. 1˝ miles away); The Marcus Long Crossroads (was approx. 1˝ miles away but has been reported missing. ); Site: Marcus Long House (approx. 1.6 miles away); Site of Couch House (approx. 2 miles away); Transfer Point (approx. 2.7 miles away); Rough and Ready (approx. 2.8 miles away).
+Site: The Mann House (approx. 1˝ miles away); Baird’s Div., 14th A.C. (approx. 1˝ miles away); Site: Marcus Long House (approx. 1.6 miles away); Site of Couch House (approx. 2 miles away); Transfer Point (approx. 2.7 miles away); Rough and Ready (approx. 2.8 miles away); Jonesboro Threatened (approx. 2.8 miles away); Rough and Ready Tavern (approx. 2.8 miles away).

 Regarding The Extended Line.
 The marker originally stood on West Lee's Mill Road west of Georgia Highway 85, in an area where dirt was taken to construct the Atlanta Airport's fifth runway.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 3, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 832 times since then and 27 times this year.
+This page was last revised on May 5, 2020.
+It was originally submitted on May 3, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 944 times since then and 40 times this year.
 Photos: 1, 2, 3. submitted on May 3, 2011, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.